UMBC-1/Capstone-Project/README.md

 ```
 ![image](https://github.com/UMBC-1/Capstone-Project/assets/57500152/90d2aace-64a9-49f9-a918-02cc50d8c603)

-This bar graph depicts subject frequency, likely in a news article dataset.
-The x-axis lists subjects like "US News" and "Politics", with the y-axis showing their frequency (possibly number of articles).
-Red and white bars represent two categories (unclear from missing legend), with "US News" and "Politics" being the most frequent subjects overall.
+﻿This bar graph depicts concern frequency, probable in a news article dataset.
+The x-axis lists topics like "US News" and "Politics", with the y-axis showing their frequency (possibly range of articles).
+Red and white bars represent two categories (unclear from missing legend), with "US News" and "Politics" being the maximum common subjects universal.
 ```<python>
 plt.figure(figsize=(8, 6))
 df['category'].value_counts().plot(kind='pie', autopct='%1.1f%%')